ghulepati/ghule-portfolio/final_project_SaiGhule.md

 # Project Outline

-To achieve this, I'm planning to create a presentation that:
+As one can see in the story arc, I want to start my story by positive changes happening in the society and around the world for women empowerment.
+To show this I will use the following visualizations -

-Highlights advancements in women's leadership and empowerment across various sectors.
+### Highlights advancements in women's leadership and empowerment across various sectors.

-Illustrates the disparity in opportunities between women from different backgrounds.
+1. Increase in Female Enrollment in Schools across the world
+2. Increase in female business Directors

+### After which I want to slowly move the audience's attention towards several issues modern women are facing

 Showcases global variations in women's rights and freedoms.
 Addresses ongoing challenges like the gender pay gap and work-life balance struggles.
+Illustrates the disparity in opportunities between women from different backgrounds.

+### Finally after showing them both sides of the coin, I want them to go with a thought of how it is to be a woman in the 21st century.
 Encourages viewers to reflect on their own assumptions and biases.

 # Initial Sketches